Mahasweta-usc/NLP4GOV/README.md

-The repository is a joint effort led by <INSERT Labs/Organizations involved>.
-We present an extensive, curated collection of functionalities and tasks in natural language processing, adapted to aid empirical policy analysis at scale.

-We acknowledge the support of Co-NSF #1917908 ("RCN:Coordinating and Advancing Analytical Approaches for Policy Design"), as well as the Institutional Grammar Research Initiative ([URL]) and the Computational Institutional Science Lab (cisl.info)

-GCR: Collaborative: Jumpstarting Successful OSS Projects With Evidence Based Rules and Structures  (#2020751)
+The repository was developed and is being maintained by the C^2 lab at the University of California Davis.
+It presents pipelines and applications to support empirical policy analysis at scale, and builds off an extensive survey of relevant tasks and functionalities in natural language processing.

 # Contents